 But also know when and how to regularly change your environment and break habits.
 Whether it’s changing things around in your home or workspace every now and then, giving yourself a change of scenery in the middle of the day, or going on a weekend getaway and missing the monthly dinner with friends, changing your scenery is essential.
 This trains your brain to be open to new ideas and breaking the routine.

 9. Use (and create) diagrams.

-As humans we are visual creatures.
-But along with visuals like diagrams and drawings helping us understand, to be able to communicate something in a clear, visual manner highlights understanding of it and can help you reaffirm your belief in it.
+As humans, we are visual creatures.
+But along with visuals like diagrams and drawings, your ability to communicate something in a clear, visual manner highlights your understanding of it and can help you reaffirm your belief in it.
 Employing diagrams in your work and life is a great problem-solving method.
 Try this out by drawing a scenario.
 Not an artist?
 Remember #6.